Target Practice (song): Critical reception

-On its release, Paul Benbow of Reading Evening Post said of the 1984 version, "The voice sounds not unlike David Bowie at first but there the similarity ends.
+Upon its release, Paul Benbow of Reading Evening Post said of the 1984 version, "The voice sounds not unlike David Bowie at first but there the similarity ends.
 Straight pop song with a catchy hook line but no classic."
 Linda Duff of Smash Hits noted the "strange, rather wordy lyric" and "clever take-off of Mr Bowie's singing style", but felt the song was otherwise "completely unremarkable".
+Hugh Fielder of Sounds coommented, "Promising idea that gets lost because the singer can't stop sounding like Bowie and the chorus is so weak they have to resort to heavy phasing to pull it through".

 In a review of Some People, Voice of Youth Advocates described the re-recorded track as "electro power pop a la Power Station" and one that "sounds like a hit."
 Billboard considered the song to be one of the album's best tracks and noted it being "rockier" than the title track.